tweag/aws-secrets/README.md

 - `aws-secrets-purge-resources`
 - `aws-secrets-setup-env`

-They can be used to set up and maintain a file containing secret keys which can be used by an application running on an Amazon EC2 instance.
-Or they can be used to set the environment for an application running in a a docker container within an Amazon EC2 instance.
+They can be used to set up and maintain a file containing environment variables which can then be used by an application running on an Amazon EC2 instance.
+They can also be used when running an application in a docker container on an EC2 instance.

 *`aws-secrets-init-resources`* creates the following AWS resources: